mateusmaso/jquery.focus/README.md

 jquery.focus
 ============

-This library is an extension for jQuery which allows to focus typing elements on the beginning and ending.
+This library is an extension for jQuery which allows focusing on typing elements on the beginning and ending.

 ## Features